SimonGoring/neotoma_paper/revision_notes.md

 **In some cases I would agree, however the specific ecological setting of these two sites is well known, as is the species make up of the parent vegetation.
 Higher proportions of Alnus pollen at Marion Lake do explicitly represent higher proportions of Alnus at the site.
 Regardless, I have changed the caption to generalize the example adding ". . .  much higher proportions of Alnus _pollen_ . . ."**

-You used other pacakges (e.g. reshape2).
+You used other packages (e.g. reshape2).
 Please state versions.
 Might be important later on.

 **I've added the version numbers into the references.
 They are included in the bib file we use, but they were not rendered in the final version.
 I have modified the bib style file to allow these to be rendered.**